 In this article we will briefly explain the different flight controller firmware options available for mini quad (FPV Racing Drones).
-We will take a look at the background of these FC firmware, as well as what they were intended to do.
+We will take a look at the background of these FC firmware, and what they were intended to do.

-Many of these firmware have the ability to fly fixed wing aircraft as well as other UAV’s (unmanned aerial vehicles).
-Some even can stabilize ground vehicles and robots, but we are going to stay focused on how they relate to mini quads for now.
+Many of these FC firmware have the ability to fly airplanes and other UAV’s (unmanned aerial vehicles), some can even stabilize ground vehicles and robots.
+But we are going to stay focused on how they relate to mini quads (racing drones) for now.

 Check out this guide about flight controllers.